ak5793/gRPC_IMG_Service/README.md

 ##### Description
-gRPC is an alternative to REST and runs on HTTP2, which is a newer, more efficient communication protocol than its predecessor HTTP1. gRPC uses protocol buffers as its underlying message interchange format, allowing a client to call service methods as if they were local.
+gRPC is an alternative to REST and runs on HTTP2, which is a newer, more efficient communication protocol than its predecessor, HTTP1. gRPC uses protocol buffers as its underlying message interchange format, allowing a client to call service methods as if they were local.

 This project explores gRPC through an image service that transposes and blurs images.